zowe/zss/plugins/zis/README.md

 Additionally, the dynamic linkage plugin will remove its old stub vector from common storage, since it can no longer reference the old LPA plugin module.

+___

+This program and the accompanying materials are made available under the terms of the Eclipse Public License v2.0 which accompanies this distribution, and is available at https://www.eclipse.org/legal/epl-v20.html

+SPDX-License-Identifier: EPL-2.0

+Copyright Contributors to the Zowe Project.